EducationThe potential benefits of cannabis for sleep apnea

 One particularly promising study into dronabinol, a synthetic version of THC, has shown particular benefits for helping with sleep apnoea, so this may be the place to start.
 Both THC and CBD have been shown to have positive effects for those suffering from chronic pain and other conditions, although there is as yet no direct link to sleep apnoea.
 However, the general positive sleep effects may help to ease some of the symptoms of tiredness and irritability.

-If you are interested in how medicinal cannabis may be of help to you, then we highly recommend seeking the advice of a doctor that is both able to prescribe medicinal cannabis, and one that has experience doing so for your particular health concern.
+If you are interested in how medicinal cannabis may be of help for your sleep apnea, then we highly recommend seeking the advice of a doctor that is both able to prescribe medicinal cannabis, and one that has experience doing so for your particular health concern.

 Risks and side effects of medicinal cannabis administrationfor sleep apnoea